Government Of Canada Invests To Increase Equity, Diversity And Inclusion In Research

 "When we have diverse voices and thoughts, we get more impactful results in science and research.
 That's why we are taking action to make sure that everyone has access to equal opportunities, treatment and recognition in the Canadian academic world.
 I applaud the work of Canada's institutions to increase equity, diversity and inclusion in research and eagerly await the positive changes this will bring to the health, well-being and success of Canadians."- The Honourable François-Philippe Champagne, Minister of Innovation, Science and Industry

-" Canada cannot afford to leave talent on the sidelines of our economy.
-This investment in StFX will facilitate the important work being done to improve equity, diversity and inclusion in the research community across our country."- Sean Fraser, Parliamentary Secretary to the Minister of Finance and to the Minister of Middle Class Prosperity and Associate Minister of Finance
+" Canada cannot afford to leave talent on the sidelines of innovation.
+The three Ontario institutions receiving funding today will be key to the important work being done to improve equity, diversity and inclusion in the research community across our country." - The Honourable Filomena Tassi, Minister of Labour

+"Equity, diversity and inclusion in Canadian post-secondary institutions is headed in a positive direction, but there is still more work to be done.
+This investment by the Government of Canada in these Ontario-based institutions will help Canada's diverse scientific community reach its full potential."- The Honourable John McKay, Member of Parliament for Scarborough-Guildwood

 "Congratulations and much success to all 12 post-secondary institutions receiving funds to support their efforts to create an inclusive environment reflecting Canada's diversity.
 We know the Canadian research ecosystem can only be excellent, innovative and impactful when it benefits us all." - Alejandro Adem, President, Natural Sciences and Engineering Research Council of Canada